ibi-group/otp-middleware/live-tracking.md

 ## Turn-by-Turn Directions

-Turn-by-turn directions sequence of notifications is as follows:
+The turn-by-turn directions sequence of notifications is as follows:

 ```mermaid
 flowchart LR